WHY have we created this film ? Good question.

 Co-author Janet, RIP December 2018

 Janet became my wife in Feb 1969, and we shared a further 50 years together before she passed away in December 2018, after valiantly battling a nasty stomach cancer for 2 years.
 Janet was beautiful in body and soul, and a smart cookie as well.
 Janet contributed greatly to the early days of developing this film product that you see on this website.
 Janet's opinions were called into play when trying to decide which Scenario topics should stay IN, and which should be sidelined or thrown OUT.
 When this SATD "project" started - it had 30 Scenarios.
 By completion that had grown to 50 Scenarios that bring RISK to all of us that drive.
 Janet not only contributed to the extensive content edit tasks in the “studio”, and to validating the content and risk scenarios that are showcased, but also the very many graphical animations and fact sheets seen in the film.
-What YOU will view in just over ONE HOUR, took many hundreds of hours to research and finally assemble and produce.
+What YOU will view in a little over ONE HOUR, took many hundreds of hours to research and finally assemble and produce.
 We shared much of these tasks together, and shared a great many hours together as a result.
 As Janet entered her final 3 months at St Giles Hospice in Whittington, where angels are trained, I was allowed to set up “FILM HQ” there with all of my/our tech kit, and I was able to share those final weeks with my babe without leaving her side apart from calls of nature.
 So even in that final journey, Janet was still poking and picking at this film that you now see completed.
 So it contains our joint labours of blood sweat and tears in equal measure.
 Time that I will always treasure.
 Pics here taken in Wales just a few months before Janet was taken, aged 70 going on 24.

 I will further comment on Janet’s own history on our roads later in this backstory sequence.
 Janet personally had 3 serious incidents on our roads, ALL of which involved her being hit from behind.
 As a consequence, when I first muted creating THIS product about 4 years ago, Janet provided the moral support which made me DO IT.
 In fact, in those early days of germination for what this film should achieve, she often said “JUST DO IT!!”.
 An exaltation I have adopted as I approach launch.
 Back to the beginning.
-Before reaching the legal driving age of 17, I had been taught to drive by my brother-in-law Jack in his Ford Zephyr, his pride and joy.
+Before reaching the legal driving age of 17, I had been taught to drive by my brother-in-law Jack in his Ford Zephyr 6, his pride and joy.
 The tuition took place on empty industrial roads and lorry parks, adjacent to Newmarket Lane, Halton Moor Road, and the Coal Road in and around north Leeds.
 This was always in the evenings and weekends when there was literally no traffic.
 I was having such a lesson in Jack’s car, column gear change, on the evening of Friday 23 Nov 1963 at around 6:30pm, when over the car radio came the news from America of JFK’s assassination in Dallas Texas.

 15 August 1965